 All of these responses must be substantial.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate or your mentor, state and support your position.

 You will be evaluated on the quality and quantity of your participation, including your use of relevant course information to support your point of view, and your awareness of and responses to the postings of your classmates.
 Remember, these are discussions: responses and comments should be properly proofread and edited, mature, and respectful.

 You are required to complete four written assignments.
 The written assignments are on a variety of topics associated with the course modules.

-Synchronous events will be held during weeks 2 and 4 of the semester.
-Students will dial into a teleconference number (provided by your mentor) at a set time.
+Synchronous events will be held in Edison Live!, our virtual meeting space during weeks 2 and 4 of the semester.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Your mentor will work with the class to propose a time that works best and accommodates the majority.
-Students will be prepared to discuss the topics for the first two teleconference events.
+Students will be prepared to discuss the topics for the first two synchronous events.
 The third will be your final project presentation.
 See the final project area of the course website for more details.

 Your grade in the course will be determined as follows: